Family Law Mediation

 - Putting any decisions or agreements in writing

-A section 60I certificate shows that the parties could not reach an agreement through family dispute resolution.
+A section 60I certificate shows that the parties could not reach an agreement through family law mediation.

 What is Section 60i ?